DRiFTy17/JavaScript-Object-Context/README.md

 Angular Change Tracker
 ====================

-A client-side change tracking module built with JavaScript and AngularJS.
+A client-side JavaScript change tracking module.

 This module can be used as a standalone container to track client-side JavaScript objects for changes.
 The ObjectContext object is not dependent on Angular, but it works well with it due to listening for $digest calls to automatically evaluate all loaded objects for changes.